 Computer eye strain is the number one eye-related complaint in the United States, and it’s no wonder – the average American adult spends nine hours a day staring into screens.
 If you’re experiencing eye strain symptoms like itchy, tired, or burning eyes and headaches or loss of focus and spend a large chunk of your day in front of a computer, you could be suffering from computer eye strain.
 Sometimes referred to as digital eye strain, the condition affects between 70-75 percent of computer workers.
-The good news is there are numerous things you can do to help avoid the condition and calm its symptoms.
+There are contact lenses designed to specifically address eye strain from digital device use, like the Biofinity Energys with its ‘digital optics zone’, but this is an uncommon feature.
+The good news is there are numerous things you can do to help avoid the condition and calm its symptoms, regardless of your choice of vision correction.

 Remember when your mom told you not to sit too close to the TV because it was bad for your eyes?
 Well, the same goes for a computer.
 Optometrists recommend placing a computer monitor somewhere between 20-30 inches from your eyes.
 If you don’t have a ruler handy, use your arm – the length of your arm, from shoulder to finger tips, should be about right for measuring the distance between yourself and the monitor.
 At this distance your eyes should meet the top of the monitor’s edge, which means you’ll view the screen at a slight downward angle.
 If the text isn’t sharp, clear, and readable at this distance and angle, make an appointment with your optometrist as you may require vision correction.